Mukasa-E/Formative1_ML_Pipelines/README.md

 This fetches a recent window of records from the live API, rebuilds the Lag_1 / Lag_7 / Rolling_mean_7 features exactly as in Task 1, loads `models/aapl_close_predictor.joblib`, and prints a next-day close prediction.

-## Team contributions

-See [`CONTRIBUTIONS.md`](CONTRIBUTIONS.md) — required by the rubric's "Individual Technical Contribution" criterion.
-Fill in per-member roles and commit history before submitting.